Loading

 Six years after the events of the first film, Ralph and Vanellope have stayed best friends, hanging out after work in Litwak Arcade.
 Ralph is content with their life, but Vanellope longs for excitement and expresses how bored she has become of Sugar Rush's predictability.
 To please her, Ralph sneaks into her game and makes a secret road.
 The next day, when Vanellope fights the arcade player's control to test the track, the cabinet's steering wheel breaks.
 As the company that made Sugar Rush is defunct, and the cost of a replacement wheel on eBay is too high, Litwak decides to scrap Sugar Rush and unplugs the game, leaving its citizens homeless.
 The Surge Protector finds homes for all Sugar Rush's citizens as a short-term measure as they figure out how to save the game, with Felix and Calhoun adopting the racers.
 Remembering eBay, Ralph and Vanellope travel through Litwak's new Wi-Fi router to the Internet, a place where websites are represented as buildings in a sprawling city, avatars represent users, and programs are people.

 The search engine KnowsMore directs them to eBay, where they win the auction for the steering wheel by unintentionally spiking the price to US$27,001 only to find they have just 24 hours to raise the funds, or they will lose the bid and the wheel.
 On the way out, they run into clickbait salesman J. P. Spamley, who brokers items obtained from video games and offers them a lucrative job of stealing a car from Shank, the lead character in the popular racing-centered battle royale game Slaughter Race.
 They steal Shank's car, but she stops them before they can leave the game with it.
 Suggesting another way to make money on the Internet, she proceeds to make a viral video of Ralph and uploads it to video-sharing site BuzzzTube.
 She directs them to BuzzzTube's head algorithm, Yesss, who capitalizes on Ralph's video popularity.
 They decide to make more videos, which will earn them the money for the wheel if they attract enough views.
 Vanellope offers to help advertise the videos, and Ralph has Yesss send her to Oh My Disney.
-There, while being chased by Stormtroopers for advertising on the site, Vanellope befriends the Disney Princesses, being encouraged by them to discuss her sense of un-fulfillment and reaching an epiphany in the form of an "I Want" song on the subject.
+There, while being chased by Stormtroopers for unauthorized advertising, Vanellope befriends the Disney Princesses, being encouraged by them to discuss her sense of un-fulfillment and reaching an epiphany in the form of an "I Want" song on the subject.
 Ralph makes enough money to buy the wheel but finds Vanellope talking with Shank, overhearing how she wants to stay in Slaughter Race, having felt at home there due to its relative novelty and unpredictability compared to Sugar Rush.

-Worried of losing his friend forever, Ralph asks Spamley for a way to draw Vanellope out of the game and is brought to the dark web vendor Double Dan, who provides Ralph with a virus, Arthur, that feeds off insecurities and replicates them.
+Worried about losing his friend forever, Ralph asks Spamley for a way to draw Vanellope out of the game and is brought to the dark web vendor Double Dan, who provides Ralph with a virus, Arthur, that feeds off insecurities and replicates them.
 When Ralph unleashes Arthur into Slaughter Race, it replicates Vanellope's glitch, triggering a server reboot.
 Ralph, Shank, and the others help Vanellope escape before the game resets.
 Vanellope blames herself for the crash, but Ralph confesses to her that the crash was actually his fault.
 Outraged by this reveal, an argument breaks out, culminating in Vanellope throwing away Ralph's cookie medal and running off.

 Voice cast